The Second Act: Reopening Campus Performance Arts Centers

 The theater craft is learned through a variety of settings, from the classroom with an open floor space used for movement, acting, or stage combat classes, to the scenic, prop, paint, and costume shops; rehearsal halls; and even the theater itself outside of public performances.
 Live productions, which offer students the opportunity to hone their skills with true audience feedback, currently pose health risks for students and faculty.

 Colleges and universities lean heavily on arts educators and their creative skills for guidance to accommodate new modalities of teaching these experiences in the safest manner possible.
-While the reopening of performance venues can be accomplished by following guidelines such as DLR Group’s Pathways to (Re)Opening Night, the firm is also partnering with institutions to create strategies for other academic areas within campus arts communities to reopen safely.
+While the reopening of performance venues can be accomplished by following guidelines such as our Pathways to (Re)Opening Night, we’re also partnering with institutions to create strategies for other academic areas within campus arts communities to reopen safely.

 Performer-based classrooms present the challenge of necessary proximity to people while rehearsing a play or practicing stage combat, for example.
 Some institutions are exploring the bubble concept for students in particular fields of study, such as theater arts.
 This approach can limit student interaction within single or adjacent housing units, on or off campus, in an attempt to mitigate students contracting the virus while participating in activities unrelated to their major.